bryanlarue/LT-Internship/README.md

 *#ERROR: DEL NOT ABLE*

-*#I turned scraped into an exec in order to try to remove everything that we didnt want to output then turn it back into a str.*
+*#I turned scraped into an exec in order to try to remove everything that we didn't want to output then turn it back into a str.*

-**Once the problem is resolved I would like to add:"**
+**Once the problem is resolved I would like to add:**
 1. A prompt asking the user to either view another album or to end running the program.